Niloy-Chakraborty/Fully-Convolutional-Network-for-Image_Segmentation/README.md

 A keras based FCN-8 architecture has been used for this task, which uses CNN to convert each of the image pixels to categories.For details of FCN-8, please refer to https://arxiv.org/abs/1411.4038.

 h5 weights of VGG-16 has been initialised at first.
-The model shows the Validation Accuracy of 78% and Validation Loss of 0.3
+The model shows the Training Accuracy of 72% and Training Loss of 0.9